 - 5.1 The Supplier will be undertaking these activities in a multi-disciplinary / multi-vendor environment.
-The contracted Supplier/ resources shall/ will develop strong collaborative working relationships with the existing Home Office DDaT portfolio teams (and other areas of the Home Office that require Technical Architecture services) and with the other suppliers supporting Home Office DDaT with whom the supplier will work. - 5.2 It is expected that that Supplier shall participate in agreed planning events that determine delivery scope.
-However, it is recognised in an agile environment that change will happen so all changes to scopes of work will need to be captured in Work Instructions and statement of works. - 5.3 The Home Office is building up our own Technical Architecture (and broader Architecture) capability; this arrangement needs to support this and achieving a balanced community.
+The contracted Supplier/ resources shall/ will develop strong collaborative working relationships with the existing Home Office DDaT portfolio teams (and other areas of the Home Office that require Delivery Management services) and with the other suppliers supporting Home Office DDaT with whom the supplier will work. - 5.2 It is expected that that Supplier shall participate in agreed planning events that determine delivery scope.
+However, it is recognised in an agile environment that change will happen so all changes to scopes of work will need to be captured in Statements of Work. - 5.3 The Home Office is building up our own Delivery Management capability; this arrangement needs to support this and achieving a balanced community.